BrenStro/AppDevPractices/README.md

 10. Update the README to explain how our code solves the goals of the project - M5

 ## Flowchart
 #### Due to our flowchart being so large, and Lucidchart limiting the number of objects we can use, we had to break this up into three separate files.
+See flowchart directory in this root directory for the flowchart files.
 ### FlowchartOne
 This flowchart shows the actual opening of the edge and previously saved file.
 User can view tables, fields and manipulate the relationships and contents of each table.
 This flowchart also shows creating a DDL file.